Libardo1/dsp/03-command_line.md

 7._touch_ - creates empty file in directory
 8. _man_ - shows what a command is all about
 9. _help_ - shows help info for how to use a command
+10. _rm_ removes a file within the folder you are in

 ---